 Women in particular are putting this new-found vitality and judgment to work for them.
 They’re changing careers, starting work for the first time, going into business, or leaving one for more enticing endeavors.

-By 50, they figured they paid their dues and owe no one.
+By 50, they figured they paid their dues and owed no one.
 They’re young enough to do anything, go anywhere and they are.
 They’re taking cruises, going back to school, taking up new interests, or sports, or physical fitness.
 They’re selling and buying online and looking at vintage.
 They’re also mentoring, becoming role models for young women.
 They’re volunteering, getting involved in politics.

-One thing sure, we’re not ready for the rocking chair.
+One thing is sure, we’re not ready for the rocking chair.
 Stand aside.
 We’re becoming a force of nature.